 - Leftover birthday party supplies, such as blowers, plates, candles and hats

 - Scraps of ribbon, yarn or fabric

 - Old sheets

 30 Fun Things for Kids to Do on a Rainy Day

 1. Write a Book.
-Staple six or eight pages together in book form, bring out the crayons, pencils and markers, and let your kids write and illustrate their own story.
-If your children are too young to write, have them illustrate it and they can dictate the words to you.
+Staple six or eight pages together in book form, then get out the crayons, pencils and markers so your kids can write and illustrate their own story.
+If your children are too young to write, have them illustrate it and then you can write in the words as they dictate the story to you.

 2. Drawing Contest.
 This is a game my kids came up with on their own.
 They take turns being the judge and the artists.
 The judge chooses the subject, and the artists do their best to draw what the judge has chosen.
 The judge then chooses the best picture; the winner is the judge of the next round.
 The judge can throw in twists to make the game more challenging and fun, such as instructing the artists to draw with their left hands (if they're right handed), or draw anything they want that starts with a letter "J." Sometimes they want me to be the judge, but they've figured out that I never choose one child over the other and always proclaim a tie.